Masonartist@rogers.com

 Commemorated on Page 125 of the First World War Book of Remembrance.

 In Flanders Fields by Lieutenant Colonel John Alexander McCrae, MD is hand written as was the original version which is now a Canadian iconic poem.
-The crosses row on row, the larks flying bravely; the poppies between the crosses are representative of this most famous poem.
-Embedded in gold is the title of the painting “They Sleep Silently So We May Freely Speak”, which verbalizes the immense concept for which Canadians sacrificed their lives so society could live freely.
+The crosses row on row, the larks flying bravely;

 The Canadian War Memorial in Ottawa, Vimy Ridge, France, and Nijmegen, the Netherlands, are depicted in the painting.